RedisLabs/redislabs-docs/content/rc/administration/billing-history.md

 categories: ["RC"]
 ---
-This page contains a list of purchases, changes, and payments for the subscriptions you have in your Redis Enterprise Cloud account.
+This page contains a list of purchases, changes, and payments for the subscriptions you have in your Redis Cloud Essentials account.
 If you have a question about billing, please be sure to supply the reference number from this list when contacting Redis Labs support team.